Blogs

 wave

-The forum, themed "Shaping the future," showcased the DFL's increased commitment to environmental, social, and economic sustainability.
-Key speakers included German ministers Svenja Schulze and Cem Özdemir, alongside experts from the UN Climate Change and Futurium.
-The event highlighted the DFL's new sustainability criteria, now integrated into the licensing process for Bundesliga and Bundesliga 2 clubs.
-These criteria cover club management, environmental practices, and stakeholder engagement, marking a significant step towards a greener future for German football.
+The theme?
+"Shaping the future."
+And that's exactly what they were trying to do.
+The DFL, the German Football League, was showing off its serious commitment to sustainability – we’re talking environmental, social, and economic.
+Big names were there: German ministers Svenja Schulze and Cem Özdemir, plus experts from the UN Climate Change and Futurium.
+It wasn't just talk, either.
+They unveiled new sustainability criteria that are now officially part of the licensing process for Bundesliga and Bundesliga 2 clubs.
+Think club management, eco-friendly practices, and really engaging with everyone involved – a huge step for German football.

 FAQ